Search

 As I sit at the keyboard, I feel the ideas and words flowing effortlessly through my fingers.
 With each keystroke, I can see my degree materializing in a frame on the wall.
 The sound of typing inspires electric energy as I look forward to submitting the finished document.
 The more I focus on the task at hand, the more my interest and energy grow and the taste of success fills my mouth.
 I enjoy the smell of victory as I continue to organize and refine my ideas, making sure to pay attention to the journey and cherish every moment.

-I believe it works because it follows the immersive, multi-sensory KAVE COGS formula:
+I believe this process works so well because it follows the immersive, multi-sensory KAVE COGS formula:

 Kinesthetic – words like flow, feel, energy